JoomlaLondon/jugl-linuxdockingonwindows/README.md

 ##### Installing Docker Desktop

-At this point we recommend a reboot just to get everything in check.
+At this point we recommend a reboot just to help everything settle in.

 #### Download Docker Desktop Stable 2.3.0.2 or a later release: